vazhnov/kubernetes-the-hard-way__vagrant/docs/01-prerequisites.md

 Additionally edit line 164 of [coredns.yaml](../deployments/coredns.yaml) to set the new DNS service address (should still end with `.10`)

-## Running Commands in Parallel with tmux
+## Running commands in parallel with tmux

 [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
 Labs in this tutorial may require running the same commands across multiple compute instances, in those cases consider using tmux and splitting a window into multiple panes with synchronize-panes enabled to speed up the provisioning process.